bendrick92/benscarblog/_posts/2018-01-23-wrx-oil-change.md

 NOTE: I realize that jacking up one side of the car isn't ideal, and there's a decent possibility not all of the old oil was able to drain out.
 However, given the circumstances it was a compromise I was willing to make.

-*UPDATE 12/03/20: After some more research, I've started using the WRX's front jacking point - located just behind the headers.
+*Update - December 2020: After some more research, I've started using the WRX's front jacking point - located just behind the headers.
 This is much more convenient since I only have to jack the car up in one place, but does require a beefier floor jack:*

 ![The WRX's front jacking plate](https://assets.bpwalters.com/images/bens_car_blog/wrx_oil_change/wrx_front_jack_plate.jpg)